 The objective is to find the depth to the bedrock under the geophone at D. This is done using the following simple calculations.
 The travel times from the shots at A and G to the geophone at D are added together: T1= T(AD) + T(GD).
 The travel time from the shot at A to the geophone at G is then subtracted from T1.
 Figure 116 shows the remaining waves after the above calculations have been performed.
 These are the travel times from C to D added to the travel times from E to D subtracting the travel time from C to E. The sum of these travel times can be shown to be approximately the travel time from the bedrock at H to the geophone at D. Since the velocity of the overburden layer can be found from the time distance graph, the distance from H to D can be found giving the bedrock depth.

 Advantages: Refraction seismic is generally very effective at determining bedrock depths since bedrock usually has a higher velocity than the overburden.
-In addition, the method is able to provide fairly detailed lateral variations in depth since the depth beneath each geophone can also be found.
+In addition, the method can provide fairly detailed lateral variations in depth since the depth beneath each geophone can also be found.

 If the water table is in the overburden and close to the bedrock, this may obscure the bedrock arrivals since saturated soils have a higher velocity than unsaturated soils.
 This may result in a false interpretation of the bedrock depth.